 - Develop HR budgets and forecast future needs

 - Recommend software capabilities to expand efficient technology usage and review personnel growth, for instance, performance management review tools to enhance the operations of the customer service department

-- Keep everything running smoothly and well-mannered in the department.
+- Keep everything running and in the well-mannered condition in the department.

-Our readers can use this article as a template to identify and advance HR operations at any given moment.
-It is here to act as a guide for implementing HR policies to good effect.
+You can use this article as a template to identify and advance HR operations at any given moment.
+Feel free to use this article as a guide for implementing HR policies to good effect.

-HR operations are what happens in the background to keep HR running smoothly.
-A business needs to have an operational strategy and must be updated as new policies are created or old ones need polishing.
+HR operations are what happens in the background to keep HR running in a smooth way.
+A business needs must have an operational strategy and must update its terms as new policies are created or when old ones need polishing.

 The principle behind designing HR management systems is balancing input with output, ensuring employee needs are being met while company goals are still being achieved.